Catherine22/Frontend-Development/README.md

 $sudo docker run -it --rm --name verdaccio -p 4873:4873 verdaccio/verdaccio
 ```

-4. Back to your EC2 console, add 4873 port as inbound rule to the security group of the running instance.
-To access your private npm registry, type `http://YOUR_INSTANCE_PUBLIC_IP:VERDACCIO_PORT` (`http://52.90.31.225:4873/` in this case) in your browser.
+4. Back to your EC2 console, add 4873 port as an inbound rule to the security group of the running instance.
+Then, type `http://YOUR_INSTANCE_PUBLIC_IP:VERDACCIO_PORT` (`http://52.90.31.225:4873/` in this case) in your browser to access your private npm registry.

-5. In your computer (where you development or publish dependencies), update your npm settings
+5. In your computer (where you develop or publish dependencies), update your npm settings

 ```shell
 $npm set registry http://52.90.31.225:4873